sparisi/mips/README.md

 It mostly focuses on policy search, especially REPS and policy gradient, and includes multi-objective RL algorithms.
 It also provides benchmark MDPs and optimization problems, and common policies classes.

-Some algorithms require the *Optimization Toolbox*.
+Some algorithms require the [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
-Some utility functions are imported from File Exchange (original authors are always acknowledged).
+Some utility functions are imported from [File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) (original authors are always acknowledged).

 ## Summary